The Big Street

 The Big Street is a 1942 American drama film starring Henry Fonda and Lucille Ball, based on the 1940 short story "Little Pinks" by Damon Runyon, who also produced it.
 It was directed by Irving Reis from a screenplay by Leonard Spigelgass.

-The Big Street was a nickname for Broadway, where this movie's plot starts, and where all of Runyon's stories take place.
+The Big Street was a nickname for Broadway, where the film's plot begins and all of Runyon's stories take place.

 Plot

-The film focuses on busboy Augustus Pinkerton II, known as Little Pinks, and his relationship with a pretty but cold-hearted singer, Gloria Lyons, who is crippled in a fall after her boyfriend, New York City nightclub owner Case Ables, knocks her down a flight of stairs in a fit of jealousy.
-Left penniless by the expenses she incurs during a long convalescence, Gloria is forced to rely on the kindness of Pinks, who invites her to stay with him in his apartment.
+Pretty but cold-hearted singer Gloria Lyons is crippled in a fall after her boyfriend, New York City nightclub owner Case Ables, knocks her down a flight of stairs in a fit of jealousy.
+Left penniless by the expenses she incurs during a long convalescence, Gloria is forced to rely on the kindness of busboy Augustus "Little Pinks" Pinkerton II, who invites her to stay with him in his apartment.